Book Spine Design 101 – The How & The Why

 # Extra Large Title

-Extra-large embossed book title in contrasting colors on the spine cover easily stands out of the crowd and grabs the attention of literary aficionados.
+Extra-large embossed book title in contrasting colors on the spine cover easily stands out from the crowd and grabs the attention of literary aficionados.
 Keeping it simple and just placing a title is a great idea.

 # Photography